Singita Mara River Tented Camp

 At a Glance

-Relax in the bath with a view of the hippos and crocodiles in the Mara River below
+Relax in the outdoor bath which has a special viewing section to allow a beautiful view of the hippos and crocodiles in the Mara River below.

 Best time to Visit

 Tanzania is a large country, with a varied climate.
 Generally, the long rains run from March to May - the temperature is warm and the humidity is high.
 June to October is the long dry season, and the short rains are in November and December, much lighter than the long rains.
 January and February are again dry (the short dry season) so this is another good time to visit.